 St Michael’s Mount – From pagan shore to monastic island

 St Michael’s Mount has an ancient Cornish name – “Karrek Loos yn Koos”.
 This refers to a time before the sea submerged the swampy forest to form Mounts Bay.

 The journey to the St Michael’s Mount today encompasses the long history!
 It started with the pagan legends of giants long before a pilgrim’s path followed the tidal causeway to the island.
 Finally the monastic island where the archangel St Michael’ was said to have appeared to the fishermen, evolved to a castle and home.

 One legend claims the Mount as the island of Ictus where tin was said to be traded with the Phoenicians and by 1727 the harbour on St Michael’s Mount was improved to become a thriving sea port until rivalled by improvements to the bigger harbour in Penzance.

-The houses that skirt the harbour today are just the remains of what was once a thriving village with a population of 200 people within the fifty three houses, four streets, three public houses, three schools and a Wesleyan Chapel.
-When the railway was extended into Penzance in 1852 the population dispersed which finally led to most of the houses were demolished
+The houses that skirt the harbour today are just the remains of what was once a thriving village.
+There was a population of 200 people within the fifty three houses, four streets, three public houses, three schools and a Wesleyan Chapel.
+When the railway was extended into Penzance in 1852 the population dispersed which finally led to most of the houses being demolished

 St Michael’s Mount – an evolving name

 The Cornish name Cara Clowse in Cowse (The Hoare Rock in the Wood) was recorded in 1602; Carrack Looes en Coos (A Hoary or venerable Rock in the wood or forest) by the late 17th Century Carrel loes yn coes (Grey rock in the wood)